kristinemlarson/gnssrefl/docs/pages/file_structure.md

 You can add comment lines to the file with a percent sign.
 This file is read in the <code>query_coordinate_file</code> function found in gps.py.
-The local coordinate file is read by <code>mea2snr</code>.
-This means you no longer have to enter station coordinates on the command line when using <code>nmea2snr</code>.
+The local coordinate file is read by <code>nmea2snr</code>.
+This means you no longer have to enter station coordinates on the command line when using that code.

 ## How do I analyze my own GNSS data?